What is the Strathmore 44 Project?

 Raukawa Reserve community facility

-Work on the community facility situated on the Raukawa Reserve, Strathmore Park, will start soon.
+Work on the community facility situated on the Raukawa Reserve, Strathmore Park, is almost finished.

-Foundations have been laid and the facility located to the site, an internal fit-out is in progress, with an estimated completion date of early June 2017.
+Foundations have been laid and the facility located to the site, an internal fit-out is in progress, and the official opening ceremony is penciled in for Tuesday 4 July.

 We want to hear from you